migramirez2/Harmony-ONE/progress/yuriy-menkov.md

 ---

+2024-06-28 Fri: Configured gmx keeper service deployment to fly.io.
+Service APIs are available [here](https://gmx-keeper.fly.dev/api) (now only metrics).
+Reworked FastPriceFeed deployment scripts to correctly add signers (multiple watcher accounts are currently setup to have the ability to send the transaction to enable spreads).
+Continue test/bug fixing, writing documentation on using the service and API extension for more convenient testing.

 2024-06-27 Thu: [Worked](https://github.com/harmony-one/gmx-price-keeper/commit/a5817f73dc3d1eb349d4c4d1d792f9af2a290f0f) on Position keeper part - added eventLogger for tracking PositionRouter contract events and updating the price in the FastPriceFeed contract when executing a position.
 Continue working on keeper service deployment and complex service testing.

 2024-06-26 Wed: [Created](https://github.com/harmony-one/gmx-price-keeper) a separate service (based on nest.js) for price feed keeper.
 It will be deployed on fly.io.
 The service consists of two parts: Price feed keeper (submits prices routinely for swaps) and Position keeper (submits prices when executing a position).